Public expresses outrage over target design

 In a statement issued by the Villa Rica Police Department on Facebook, Chief Michael Mansour said, “The Villa Rica Police Department strives to be conscious of how our relationship with our community members has a direct impact on our effectiveness within the community we serve.”

-The targets which were sold to Villa Rica by Law Enforcement Targets, Inc. are listed on their website as IALEFI which means International Association of Law Enforcement Firearms Instructors.
-According to the description, these training targets are designed specifically for IALEFI.
-The Times-Georgian reached out to the manufacturer but was unable to get a response from the company.
+The targets, which were sold to Villa Rica by Law Enforcement Targets, Inc., are listed on the company’s website as “IALEFI,” which signifies the International Association of Law Enforcement Firearms Instructors.
+According to the description, the training targets are designed specifically for IALEFI.
+The Times-Georgian reached out to the manufacturer but was unable to obtain a response from the company.

 “I’d like to speak to you about the offensive post on the Villa Rica Police Department Facebook page that so many have commented on,” McDougal stated.
 “I am personally embarrassed by it, and as soon as it was brought to my attention last night, I and other city staff began to address this situation.”